arai-a/ecma262-compare/README.md

   * `style/compare.css`
   * `style/base.css`
   * `style/ecmarkup.css`
-    The copy of `ecmarkup.css` file from recent spec
+    The copy of `ecmarkup.css` file from the recent spec
+  * `style/*.woff2`
+    The copy of font files from the recent spec
   * `img/*.png`
   * `img/*.ico`
 * Index of revisions and PRs snapshots